-Naltrexone is a medication primarily used to manage alcohol and opioid dependence.
+Naltrexone is a medication primarily used to manage alcohol or opioid dependence.
 Unlike some other treatments that replace one opioid for another, naltrexone works by blocking opioid receptors in the brain.
-This blockage prevents opioids from having their usual effects, effectively reducing the desire to take these substances.
-It’s an important part of comprehensive addiction treatment because it helps prevent relapse once a person is no longer physically dependent on opioids.
+This blockage prevents opioids from having their usual effects, effectively reducing cravings and the desire to use these substances.

-Key Features of Naltrexone:
+Key Benefits of Naltrexone:

 Vivitrol: The Extended-Release Injectable Naltrexone